pluots/sql-udf/README.md

 This wrapper greatly simplifies the process so that you only need to worry about checking arguments and performing the task.

-Additionally, there are aggregate UDF
+There are also aggregate UDFs, which simply need to register two to three additional functions.

 ## Quickstart